5 Abscond: a language of numbers

 shell

-Compiler Correctness: For all expressions e and integers i, if (e,i) in image, then (asm-interp (compile e)) equals i.
+Compiler Correctness: For all e ∈ Expr and i ∈ Integer, if (interp e) equals i, then (exec e) equals i.

 This is actually a handy tool to have for experimenting with compilation within Racket: